Mera and Island Peak Climbing - 26 Days

 • Catch the majestic mountainous panorama from the top.

 Leaving Kongme Dingma, the trail climbs along the Yak pastures.
-Magnificent view of Chamlang and Baruntse Peak on route to Seto Pokhari.
+See the magnificent view of Chamlang and Baruntse Peak en route to Seto Pokhari.
 We spend a night at Seto Pokhari.
 Leaving Seto Pokhari, we hike over the upper flunk to Amphu Lapcha base camp.
 Enjoy the majestic sight of Mount Everest as you continue climbing along the glacial lakes toward Hunku Pokhari.
 A short hike brings you to Amphu Lapcha Base Camp South.

 • Climb through the remote glacial pond of Seto Pokhari and Hunku Pokhari.